sh808siam/Love-Calculator/README.md

 # Love-Calculator

-So, I was watching a course from udemy and they had this challenge.
+So, I was watching a [course](https://www.udemy.com/course/100-days-of-code/) from udemy and they had this LOVE-CALCULATOR challenge.
 I solved it by myself.
-Though, their code is a bit more optimized, I am posting mine anyway because I found the algo interesting.
+Although, their code is a bit more optimized, I am posting mine anyway because I found the algo interesting.